Shrinking target equidistribution of horocycles in cusps: An application of the method of stationary phase

 Applying the corollary, we have that $\sum_{j \in \ZZ\backslash \{0\}} I(T, j) = O(1/\sqrt{T})$ where the implied constant depends on $h$.
 Thus, we have, as $T \rightarrow \infty$, where and the implied constant depends on $h$.
 This finishes the estimate for the integral when $A \geq 0$, and, thus, in all cases.
 Note, in particular, for $A=0$, the all the integrals we considered are zero including those which give the error term.

 Now the number of terms in the sum over the double cosets is counted by a suitable Kloosterman sum (see~\cite[(2.24)]{Iwa02}).
-Using the trivial bound over the average of the Kloosterman sum, namely~\cite[(2.38)]{Iwa02}, and H\"older's inequality, we have where the constant $C$ depends on the cusps $\kappa_1$ and $\kappa_j$.
-Note that terms corresponding to $c > \frac 1 {\sqrt{Ty}}$ in the double coset summation are identically zero.
+Using the trivial bound over the average of the Kloosterman sum, namely~\cite[(2.38)]{Iwa02}, and H\"older's inequality, we have where $C$ is a constant.\footnote{Our technique of using the trivial bound over the average of the Kloosterman sum here and elsewhere could be replaced by a more precise estimate~\cite[Theorem~4]{Goo83}: This shows that $C=\frac{2}{\mu(\Gamma\backslash G)}$.
+For the definition of $s_1$, see Section~\ref{sec:HorocycleEquiFixedFunc}.} Note that terms corresponding to $c > \frac 1 {\sqrt{Ty}}$ in the double coset summation are identically zero.
 This yields the desired error term.

 Finally, as $T >y$, we have that Apply Lemma~\ref{lemm:DoubleCosetIntegral} yields the desired result for $\phi^{(\kappa_j)}_{T,0}$.

 We now consider the case $\eta>0$.
 We claim, for this case, that there is an additional error term $O\left(\frac{\sqrt{\eta}}{T^{3/2}}\right)$, which, thus, is negligible.
 Here, the implied constant depends on $h$, $\kappa_1$, and $\kappa_j$.
 Let $f_\eta := f_{T,\eta}$ and $g := f - f_\eta$.
 Similar to the case $\eta =0$, the $c=0$ term is zero.
 Let $A_\eta:=\frac1{(T-\eta)yc^2} -1$.
 For any other term, we compute where We note that $A_\eta > A$ here.